Recevez en temps réel le statut de votre livraison

 The telescopic display stand finds applications across multiple professional sectors.
-In event management, it facilitates wayfinding at trade shows, seminars and cultural events through mobile and adaptable signage solutions.
-The healthcare sector (hospitals, clinics, medical centers) uses it to temporarily communicate health guidelines, patient pathways or reception information.
-In retail, this device enhances seasonal promotions, new product launches or point-of-sale services without impacting permanent store layout.
-Public facilities (museums, libraries, government offices, sports centers) utilize it for regulatory displays, local event promotion or evolving institutional communications.
+In events, it facilitates wayfinding at trade shows, seminars and cultural events, thanks to mobile and adaptable signage.
+The healthcare sector (hospitals, clinics, medical centres) uses it to temporarily communicate health guidelines, patient pathways or reception information.
+In retail, this device highlights seasonal promotions, new products or in-store services, without impacting permanent fixtures.
+Public facilities (museums, libraries, administrations, sports centres) use it for regulatory signage, promoting local events or evolving institutional communication.

 Can't find the answer to your question ?